vmware-labs/node-replicated-kernel/doc/src/development/Testing.md

 # Testing

-Now that you've found and hopfully fixed a bug, we better write a test for it. bespin uses several test-frameworks and methodologies to ensure everything works as expected:
+If you've found and fixed a bug, we better write a test for it. bespin uses several test-frameworks and methodologies to ensure everything works as
+expected:

 - Regular unit tests: Those can be executed running `cargo test` in the project folder.
 Sometimes adding `RUST_TEST_THREADS=1` is necessary due to the structure of the runner/frameworks used.
 This should be indicated in the individual READMEs.
-- A slight variant of unit tests are property based testing.
-We use [proptest](https://github.com/altsysrq/proptest) to make sure that the implementation of a sub-system corresponds to a model implementation.
+- A slightly more exhaustive variant of unit tests is property based testing.
+We use [proptest](https://github.com/altsysrq/proptest) to make sure that the implementation of kernel sub-systems corresponds to a reference model implementation.
 - Integration tests are found in the kernel, they typically launch a qemu instance and use [rexpect](https://github.com/philippkeller/rexpect) to interact with the guest.
-- Fuzz testing: Not yet implemented.
+- Fuzz testing: TBD.

 ## Running tests